Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Any motorist or business with 25 or more vehicles registered in the state has the option of self-insurance.

-Any individual who has over 25 vehicles registered to his or her name may qualify as a self‑insurer by applying for a certificate of self‑insurance from the state Insurance Commissioner.
+Individuals with 25+ vehicles can qualify as self-insurers by applying for a certificate through the state Insurance Commissioner.

-The Insurance Commissioner must ensure that the individual will be able to pay the minimum coverages required by the state.
-For more information on self‑insurance, contact the state’s Division of Insurance within the Department of Regulatory Agencies (DORA).
+The Insurance Commissioner must ensure that individuals can afford the coverage required by the state, including cheap rideshare auto insurance options.
+For more information on self-insurance, contact the state’s Division of Insurance within the Department of Regulatory Agencies (DORA).

-Make sure you’re covered for an amount equal to the total value of your assets (add up the dollar values of your house, your car, savings, and investments).
+Ensure you’re covered for an amount equal to the total value of your assets (add up the dollar values of your house, car, savings, and investments).

-Next, we will glance at what the average driver in Colorado pays for car insurance.
-The exact amount you will pay will probably be slightly higher or lower than these figures, but this data will give you a healthy frame of reference.
-With telematics programs and other discounts available that weren’t before, even the initial rate you get may not be completely accurate.
+Next, we will examine factors that affect the price of car insurance for the average Colorado driver.
+The exact amount you will pay may vary slightly, but this data provides a useful reference.
+With telematics programs and new discounts available, even your initial rate may not be entirely accurate.

-This humorous quote underlies the principle of Disposable Personal Income (DPI), which is the amount of money you retain after paying the government its cut by way of taxes.
-Take a look at this table, where we compare average monthly Colorado car insurance rates to average DPI in the state.
+This humorous quote underlies the principle of disposable personal income (DPI), the amount of money you retain after paying the government its cut-through taxes.
+Please look at this table, where we compare monthly Colorado car insurance rates to the state’s average DPI.

 Disposable Personal Income in CO